 Secure conversations without a phone call are possible

-Social networks are an effective and preferred way for brands to engage with their customers, and breaches shouldn’t deter you from leveraging social as a care channel.
+Social media networks are an effective and preferred way for brands to engage with their customers, and breaches shouldn’t deter you from leveraging social as a care channel.
 While your first instinct may be to create tighter guidelines around when to transfer conversations to your call center, first consider whether brand-owned messaging might be a good fit for your customer care department.

 Up until recently, Sprint had a policy to deflect social inquiries involving account data to the phone in order to authenticate customers’ identity and securely discuss personal data.
-But recently, Sprint implemented a brand-owned, secure messaging solution through Khoros (formerly known as Lithium) to safely engage customers in digital conversations without the inconvenience of diverting to a different channel.
+But recently, Sprint implemented a brand-owned, secure messaging solution through Khoros to safely engage customers in digital conversations without the inconvenience of diverting to a different channel.
 The implementation has resulted in a 77% reduction in calls back to a customer and a significant increase in positive customer sentiment.

 If you’re a Khoros customer, adding brand-owned messaging is just like adding any other channel into your mix; all conversations continue to get routed, prioritized, and analyzed in the same interface.
 To learn more about how you can use messaging to securely support customers the way they want to be supported, download our whitepaper The Superhero of Customer Support: Messaging.